brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} the initializer for a variable that is usable in constant expressions or has constant initialization ([basic.start.static]{.sref}).

 ::: addu
-[All plainly constant-evaluated expressions are manifestly constant-evaluated, but some manifestly constant-evaluated expressions (e.g., initializers that can require trial evaluations) are not plainly constant-evaluated.]{.note}
+[All plainly constant-evaluated expressions are manifestly constant-evaluated, but some manifestly constant-evaluated expressions (e.g., initializers that can require trial evaluations) are not plainly constant-evaluated.
+Such expressions are still evaluated during translation, but (unlike plainly constant-evaluated expressions) may be evaluated multiple times, and there are no constraints on the relative order of their evaluation.]{.note}
 :::

 :::